-In this time of Covid-19 lockdown, it has been reported that the use of antidepressants has skyrocketed.
+In this time of the interruptions that have come to us through Covid-19, it has been reported that the use of antidepressants has skyrocketed.
 There has also been an increase in suicides as people feel more and more isolated.
 This is due to loss of worth and hope.
 There are lots of psychiatric interventions for this but they all boil down to where can I find hope for my life?

 I can only share where I have found my hope for life.
 If we put our hope for joy and purpose in things of this life, we are bound to be disappointed.
 We get stuck in lockdown and are separated from our friends.
 We lose our job and can’t make house or car payments and so lose them.
 It begins to feel there is no reason to live because there will never be joy again.
 I experienced this in my early years of marriage.
 There were some circumstances that I knew I could not live with yet it felt like I was stuck there forever.
 I lost all hope and began to plan my only way out, suicide.
 I am a very determined person and smart enough to figure out how to do the job effectively so I was in a very dangerous state of mind.